 As the largest provider of accounts for the poor worldwide, WSBI and its members look for ways to tackle the financial inclusion challenge.
 Active in the global policy debate on setting an enabling environment for financial inclusion, WSBI drives the member commitment to its 2012 Marrakech Declaration, which calls on members to provide 'An Account for everyone'.
 Association members also pledged to reach 1.7 billion customers and 400 million new transaction accounts by the end of 2020 as their contribution to the World Bank Group's strategic goal of Universal Financial Access by 2020.
 WSBI announced last month that its members had exceeded projections on its commitment to the Universal Financial Access 2020 Goal both in terms of total numbers of customers as well as transaction accounts.

 The MasterCard Foundation: Rationale and expectations relating to financial inclusion in Africa

-Knowing who and where the unbanked poor are Presentation of the challenge & group discussion
+Knowing who and where the unbanked poor are: presentation of the challenge and group discussion

-Customer needs do not start with savings Presentation of the challenge & group discussio
+Customer needs do not start with savings: Presentation of the challenge and group discussion

-The affordability envelope and the costs to supply Presentation of the challenge & group discussion
+The affordability envelope and the costs to supply: Presentation of the challenge and group discussion